Stanzilla/BindPad/README.md

 the specified profile.

 ----

 ### CAN I SWITCH PROFILE IN COMBAT?
-ON STANCE CHANGE?
+ON STANCE CHANGE

 ----
 No, you cannot.

 If you need different skills bound for different stances/forms, simply use the stance condition to decide on what skill to use.